-We also know that reading for pleasure makes the biggest difference to your children’s reading abilities.
+We also know that reading for pleasure makes the biggest difference to children’s reading abilities.
 We believe that reading should be an enjoyable experience where children are able to enjoy a variety of genres, discover new learning and stimulate their imagination and curiosity.
 Reading is one of the main key areas we teach daily.
 Children will take part in individual reading as well as guided reading activities weekly.
-We offer a range of interventions for children who need a little more support and online reading activities and incentives to encourage the love of reading.

 Who can I speak to about reading?

 Your child’s class teacher will be able to answer any questions about your child’s reading.
-You can also speak to Mrs Kelly Ferran who leads Literacy throughout the school if you need further support.
+You can also speak to Mrs Kelly Ferran who leads English and Phonics throughout the school if you need further support.

 How we teach reading at Rigby Hall

-Our phonics aim to build on children’s speaking and listening skills in their own right as well as prepare children for learning to read by developing their phonic knowledge and skills.
-Children need all these skills for independence and exams in Key Stage 4 and 5.
+The aim of our phonics teaching, is to build on children’s speaking and listening skills in their own right as well as prepare children for learning to read by developing their phonic knowledge and skills.
+Children need all these skills for independence and exams/accreditied courses in Key Stage 4 and 5.
 We place children in ability groups to allow them to reach their full potential but plan for children’s individual needs within the group using a wide range of strategies.
 We also have celebration days such as Roald Dahl day and World Book day to promote the love of reading.

 What you can do to help…

-And most importantly, continue to enjoy what you do together, give lots of encouragement and expand the reading experience to keep your child switched on.
+Most importantly, continue to enjoy what you do together, give lots of encouragement and expand the reading experience to keep your child engaged.
 Don’t forget – if they are reading something they are not enjoying - STOP!!
 Choose something different.
 Take a look at some of the weblinks below for inspiration: